+Dear Parent(s)/Guardian,

-Dear Parent(s)/Guardian, Our staff and students are saddened by news of the death of our or the students, faculty and In order to provide support to our students, we have utilized the: (School Based or District Crisis other Student Services staff are available to help our children cope with this tragedy.
-Feam).
-Our counselors and To assist you in helping your child during this period, we have prepared the attached list of guideline further questions or concerns, please contact your child's school counselor (insert name of school counselor) , Sincerely, Principal's Name
+Our staff and students are saddened by news of the death of our (Grade Level) grade teacher, (Teacher's Name), last night.
+This is indeed a very sad day for the students, faculty, and staff member of (name of school).

+In order to provide support to our students, we have utilized the: (School-Based or District Mental Health Crisis Response Team).
+Our counselors and other Student Services staff are available to help our children cope with this tragedy.

+To assist you in helping your child during this period, we have prepared the attached list of guidelines.
+If you should have any further questions or concerns, please contact your child's school counselor (name of school counselor or phone number).

+Sincerely,